 - by_strata

-if variance is computed by stratum or overall
+TRUEif variance is computed separately by stratum.- design

-Returns information about number of observations/PSUs per stratum
+Data frame with number of observations/PSUs per stratum.

 - call